 She has a keen interest in sustainability, design, and Indigenous, transit, and social planning.
 Kloey has roots in Watrous, Saskatchewan.

 Our collaborative has developed strong partnerships and professional networks with a number of professional and academic planners and firms from across Canada and beyond.
 Depending on the project we appreciate being able to draw on the wisdom and skill sets of the following people, organizations and firms.

 Karen Sander is originally from Hanley, Saskatchewan.
-In addition to a degree in Regional and Urban Planning, Karen has a Certificate in Urban Design from Simon Fraser University and is currently completing a Masters in Planning from the University of Guelph where her focus is on regional governance, planning policy and economic development strategies.
+In addition to a degree in Regional and Urban Planning, Karen has a Certificate in Urban Design from Simon Fraser University and and holds a Masters in Planning from the University of Guelph where her focus is on regional governance, planning policy and economic development strategies.
 She also has 20+ years of experience as an Agriculture Producer.

 Past successes include: leading in the development of a Growth Management Plan for the WaterWolf/MidSask region (40+ municipalities involved); an Inter-municipal Plan with the Rural Municipalities of Rosthern and Laird that kick-started the current Twin Rivers Planning Initiative, and an Official Community Plan (OCP) for the Town of Unity.
 Karen has worked with PWC on various projects since 2004, in particular, co-writing OCP and Zoning Bylaws for various communities.
 Since Spring 2015, Karen currently works in the Province of Alberta working with PCPS out of Red Deer, Alberta and remains an active collaborator with our company via sharing of best practices and processes in our common pursuit of preparing communities for the future.

 Specializing in Environmental Planning, Dr. Blakley provides advice and feedback on various planning projects and is a Professor in the Regional and Urban Planning program at the University of Saskatchewan.